helmedeiros/blog/content/en/posts/2012-08-01-slides-gerando-valor-desafios-no-lancamentdo-conteudo-pago.md

 seo_follow: null
 seo_noindex: null
 categories:
   - Architecture
   - Events
 tags:
   - lean manufacturing
   - Lean Startup
   - RBS
   - Testes
-subtitle: Software development concepts and practices
+subtitle: Master paid content launches through Lean Startup principles—learn replicable patterns for building exploratory products with newly formed teams and varied scope
 ---

 Today we had another edition of <a title="Grupo RBS" href="http://www.gruporbs.com.br/" target="_blank">Grupo RBS</a>, where I presented along with <a title="Cintia Lima" href="https://twitter.com/cinti4lim4" target="_blank">Cintia Lima</a> the case about the challenges of launching paid content from Jornais Grupo RBS tool; a project of great importance, which like others has a varied and exploratory scope prioritized/validated, built with a newly formed team.